elastic/snyk-github-issue-creator/README.md

 To run non-interactive, you must specify all required config options either via a config file, via command line arguments/environment variables, or a combination of these.
-It's also required that you set the `--autoGenerate`.
+It's also required that you set the `--autoGenerate` flag.

 #### Limitations